 - Using a handheld blender, or mixer with beaters, such as to make cake batter or guacamole

 - Putting your hand on a blender to stabilize the base or the lid, while you’re making a smoothie

 - Blowing raspberries on the belly of a baby

 - Bouncing a baby on your lap vigorously

 - Sitting or lying on a vibrating mat for a back massage

 - Sitting on a vibrating massage chair at the nail salon, such as during a pedicure

-- Holding any kind of vibrating massager near your head, neck, or arms
+- Holding any kind of vibrating massager or activator tool near your head, neck, or arms

 - Listening to extremely loud music or audio, especially through headphones or earbuds

 - Gymnastics and tumbling